vijayguhan10/SynergySphere-Odoo/Readme.md

    - Frontend: `npm run dev`

 5. **Test APIs:**
-   - Use the Postman collections above.
+   - Use the Postman documentation links above.

 ---

 ## 💡 Contributing

 - Fork the repo, create a feature branch, and submit a pull request.
-- For API changes, update the Postman collection and documentation.
+- For API changes, update the Postman documentation and code comments.

 ---